victorgleznun/transportTicketPurchase/README.md

 ## In conclusion 🔚

 This project has been created with the purpose of learning to use JUnit and EasyMock Objects for the testing parts.
-I aldo learned how to apply Test-Driven Development methodolog.
+I aldo learned how to apply Test-Driven Development methodology.